ben-vargas/ai-sdk-provider-claude-code/README.md

 # AI SDK Provider for Claude Code SDK

-> **Latest Release**: Version 2.x uses the Claude Agent SDK with native structured outputs support (v2.2.0+).
-For AI SDK v6 beta support, use the `beta` tag.
-For AI SDK v4 support, use the `ai-sdk-v4` tag.
+> **Latest Release**: Version 3.x supports AI SDK v6 stable with the Claude Agent SDK.
+For AI SDK v5 support, use the `ai-sdk-v5` tag.

 **ai-sdk-provider-claude-code** lets you use Claude via the [Vercel AI SDK](https://sdk.vercel.ai/docs) through the official `@anthropic-ai/claude-agent-sdk` and the Claude Code CLI.